markstringer-dti/markstringer-dti.github.io/dti.md

 It's worth asking possibly, why?
 What was the experience of those guys who got together to talk about "lightweight" software methodologies that meant that in the final 93 word manifest, working software took up five of those words.

-I don't know for sure, but my suspicion is that they had all had the unpleasant experience of being involved in projects where the production of working software was delayed for a long time while the specification was agreed.
+I don't know for sure, but my suspicion is that they had all had experience of being involved in projects where the production of working software was delayed for a long time while the specification was agreed.

 It's important to remember that for the first forty or fifty years that software development existed, that's how people thought it should be done.
 Software development was called software engineering and it was thought to be essentially an offshoot of other kinds of engineering.
-And in other kinds of engineering, nothing is built before the productions of meticulous plans.
+And in other kinds of engineering, nothing is built before the production of very carefully written plans.

 But what is this second principle in the Agile manifesto saying?
 It's essentially saying the engineering equivalent of "have a go at building a bridge and see how you get on."